Toll Free Numbers: 1-888-414-6513 0-808-189-1052, All Other Countries - +27 21 791 0878

 Itinerary for this Tour

-Day 1: Johannesburg to Polokwane – South Africa
+Day 1: Pretoria to Polokwane – South Africa

-Our journey begins in Johannesburg, known as the City of Gold.
-Leaving Johannesburg, a shuttle transfer takes us up north through scenic landscapes to Polokwane, the capital of the Limpopo Province.
-This region is recognised as a leading eco-tourism destination boasting a rich cultural heritage.
+Leaving Pretoria, a shuttle transfer takes us up north through scenic landscapes to Polokwane, the capital of the Limpopo Province.
+This region is recognised as a leading eco-tourism destination, boasting a rich cultural heritage.

 After our cultural experience at the living museum, we head to our lodge nearby for a relaxing evening around the fire in the outdoor boma area.

-• Accommodation: Lodge or similar - Twin share cabins with en-suite bathrooms
+• Accommodation: Lodge or similar, twin shared rooms with en-suite facilities

 • Meals: Lunch & Dinner